 In other words the Act constrains how the provinces raise and spend tax money but is silent on how the federal government can spend it.
 Woody had taken section 92, which applied to provincial taxing and spending, and incorrectly also applied it to the federal government.
 So poor Woody's arguments were doomed leaving Woody in the position of having deliberately not reported $623,000 of taxable income and having no defensible legal basis for not reporting it.

+With that blip out of the way Woody's trial continued and the Manitoba Queen's Bench docket shows that he was convicted of income tax evasion on Feb.
+11, 2016 and sentenced on May 11, 2016.
+He received a conditional sentence order - the duration is not reported.
+Woody appealed.
+The Crown sought to have the CSO set aside so that Langford would go to remand, pre-trial.
+That was refused.
+The appeal hearing is scheduled for April 27, 2018.
 The court’s analysis set out above results in the conclusion that the Income Tax Act is intra vires Parliament, falling within Parliament’s authority to raise money “by any mode or system of taxation” as provided for in section 91(3) Constitution Act, 1867.

 Further, the argument made by the Applicant has been made before, in superior courts, including in the Winterhaven and Hoffman cases.
 Those courts have found the Income Tax Act to be intra vires, that Parliament is legally competent to impose direct tax by income tax, that imposing and collecting such tax does not fall outside of section 91 of the Constitution Act, 1867, and nor does it infringe on the taxation powers granted to the provinces under section 92 Constitution Act, 1867.